 - Red-eyed tree frogs use their eyes to help them swallow by blinking, which helps push food down their throats quickly.
 This means that red-eye tree frogs are among the fastest eaters of the amphibian kingdom.

 - The red-eyed tree frog is not yet endangered, even though it tends to be used as the “poster child” for rainforest protection and endangered species initiatives.

 Where to Find a Red-Eyed Tree Frog for Sale

 There are several places to purchase a red-eyed tree frog as a pet:

 Although red-eyed tree frogs aren’t terribly expensive, the average pet store doesn’t sell them.
 However, you can purchase a red-eyed tree frog from a reputable online breeder.
 Breeders ship frogs overnight, so they aren’t overexposed to heat or cold during the shipping process.

 It’s difficult to inspect the health of a red-eyed tree frog when you make a purchase online.
-At a reptile show, you can inspect the frog face-to-face and ask the breeder questions about illness, diet, temperament, and the habit the frog has become accustomed to.
+At the reptile super show, you can inspect the frog face-to-face and ask the breeder questions about illness, diet, temperament, and the habit the frog has become accustomed to.
 This can help you more easily transition your frog to its new environment in your home.

-Reptile Super Show is the world’s largest reptile show and sale.
+The Reptile Super Show is the world’s largest reptile show and sale.
 Come visit us in California and browse the largest collection of reptiles, snakes, exotic lizards, and red-eyed tree frogs for sale under one roof!